 Vesak, the celebration honoring the birth of Shakyamuni Buddha, will be on Sunday, May 28, beginning at 10 a.m.
 (There’s no morning sitting prior to the ceremony.)

 According to tradition, the Buddha was born on April 8.
 However, for purely practical reasons we celebrate this event when the weather is warmer and we can be outdoors.
 This year we will have a traditional, i.e. pre-pandemic style, celebration, with people in attendance as well as on Zoom.

 All, including and especially children, are welcome to attend in person.
 Please register below on the pop-up form that will appear when you click the button.
 However, please attend virtually if you have had recent exposure to Covid or are feeling unwell.

 Those who cannot attend in person are welcome to participate via Zoom.
 You must register to receive the ceremony link.

-- The ceremony begins promptly at 10:00.
-Everyone should be logged onto Zoom by that time as we will begin chanting the Kanzeon and the ceremony will start.
-(As always, it will be in the Buddha Hall.)
+- The ceremony begins at 10:00.
+Everyone should be at the Zen Center or logged onto Zoom by that time.
+We will begin chanting the Kanzeon and the ceremony will start in the Buddha Hall.

 Of all the Buddhist holidays, this is the most fun.
 After all, it’s a birthday party!
-People of all ages—members and non-members, family and friends—are most welcome.
 We hope to see you there!